-Michelle DeYoung is in demand throughout the world, appearing regularly with the New York and Vienna Philharmonic orchestras; BBC, Boston, Chicago, London, Pittsburgh, San Francisco symphony orchestras; and The Cleveland Orchestra, The Met Orchestra, and Amsterdam’s Royal Concertgebouw Orchestra.
-She has also performed at the Ravinia, Tanglewood, Saito Kinen, Edinburgh, and Lucerne festivals.
-In Australia she has appeared multiple times with Sydney Symphony Orchestra, and recently sang Kundry in concert performances of Wagner’s Parsifal at Opera Australia.
+Michelle DeYoung appears regularly with the New York Philharmonic; the Boston, Chicago, San Francisco, Pittsburgh, London, and BBC symphony orchestras; and the Cleveland, Met, Vienna Philharmonic, and Amsterdam’s Royal Concertgebouw orchestras.
+She has performed at the Ravinia, Tanglewood, Saito Kinen, Edinburgh, and Lucerne festivals.
+In Australia she has appeared with the Sydney Symphony, and she recently sang Kundry in concert performances of Wagner’s Parsifal at Opera Australia.

-A multi-Grammy-award-winning recording artist, Ms. DeYoung has an impressive discography that includes Wagner’s Das Rheingold and Die Walküre with Jaap van Zweden and the Hong Kong Philharmonic (Naxos); Mahler’s Kindertotenlieder, Symphony No. 3, and Das Klagende Lied with Michael Tilson Thomas and the San Francisco Symphony (SFS Media); Les Troyens with Colin Davis and the London Symphony Orchestra (LSO Live!); and Mahler’s Symphony No 3 with both the Chicago Symphony Orchestra and Bernard Haitink (CSO Resound) and the Pittsburgh Symphony Orchestra and Manfred Honeck (Challenge Records International).
+A multiple Grammy winner, Ms. DeYoung has a discography that includes Wagner’s Das Rheingold and Die Walküre with Jaap van Zweden and the Hong Kong Philharmonic (Naxos); Mahler’s Kindertotenlieder, Symphony No. 3, and Das klagende Lied with Michael Tilson Thomas and the San Francisco Symphony (SFS Media); Les Troyens with Colin Davis and the London Symphony (LSO Live!); and Mahler’s Symphony No. 3 with both the Chicago Symphony and Bernard Haitink (CSO Resound) and Pittsburgh Symphony and Manfred Honeck (Challenge Records International).
 Her first solo disc was released on EMI.